TilyBlooms

 Absolutely!
 Our syringes are suitable for use with both fresh and thawed cryogenically frozen sperm (please see guidelines from sperm banks for best practice).

 For the best chance of success, inseminate during your fertile window.
 This is the time leading up to and including ovulation.
-If you're using our full kit, ovulation tests are included to help you pinpoint your most fertile days.
+If you're using our Complete kit, ovulation tests are included to help you pinpoint your most fertile days.

-No - all components of the Tily Blooms kit are individually packaged and assembled in a certified clean room, so they’re ready to use straight out of the box.
-In fact, washing parts with water or soap can damage sperm and reduce your chances of conception, so we strongly advise against it.
+No — all components of the Tily Blooms kit are individually packaged and assembled in a certified clean room, so they are ready to use straight out of the box.

 Sperm is at its most viable within the first 30 minutes of collection.
 However, it can remain active for up to one hour if kept at room temperature.
 We recommend inseminating as soon as possible after collection for optimal results.